-In order to estimate a prediction uncertainty, a four-steps procedure is used:
+To estimate a prediction uncertainty, a four-step procedure is used:

 - 1. build and validate a statistical model of the errors from the benchmark set (calibration model), - 2. evaluate the uncertainties of the parameters involved in this model, - 3. propagate the uncertainties of the parameters in the calibration model to the prediction model, and - 4. validate the prediction model.